32-bit computing: Technical history

-Motorola 68020 prototype from 1984.
-It features a 32-bit ALU and 32-bit address and data buses.
+A 1984 Motorola 68020 prototype.
+It features a 32-bit ALU, addresses, and data buses.

-The world's first stored-program electronic computer, the Manchester Baby, used a 32-bit architecture in 1948, although it was only a proof of concept and had little practical capacity.
+In 1948 the Manchester Baby, the first stored-program electronic computer, used a 32-bit architecture although it was only a proof of concept and had little practical capacity.
 It held only 32 32-bit words of RAM on a Williams tube, and had no addition operation, only subtraction.

-Memory, as well as other digital circuits and wiring, was expensive during the first decades of 32-bit architectures (the 1960s to the 1980s).
-Older 32-bit processor families (or simpler, cheaper variants thereof) could therefore have many compromises and limitations in order to cut costs.
-This could be a 16-bit ALU, for instance, or external (or internal) buses narrower than 32 bits, limiting memory size or demanding more cycles for instruction fetch, execution or write back.
+Memory, other digital circuits, and wiring was expensive during the first decades of 32-bit architectures (the 1960s to the 1980s).
+Older 32-bit processor families often had many compromises and limitations to cut costs.
+This could include a 16-bit ALU, or buses narrower than 32 bits, which limited memory size or reduced the speed of operations.

-Despite this, such processors could be labeled 32-bit, since they still had 32-bit registers and instructions able to manipulate 32-bit quantities.
+These early processors are still 32-bit, having 32-bit registers and instructions to manipulate 32-bit quantities.
 For example, the IBM System/360 Model 30 had an 8-bit ALU, 8-bit internal data paths, and an 8-bit path to memory, and the original Motorola 68000 had a 16-bit data ALU and a 16-bit external data bus, but had 32-bit registers and a 32-bit oriented instruction set.
 The 68000 design was sometimes referred to as 16/32-bit.

-However, the opposite is often true for newer 32-bit designs.
-For example, the Pentium Pro processor is a 32-bit machine, with 32-bit registers and instructions that manipulate 32-bit quantities, but the external address bus is 36 bits wide, giving a larger address space than 4 GB, and the external data bus is 64 bits wide, primarily in order to permit a more efficient prefetch of instructions and data.
+Some newer 32-bit designs support external bus widths greater than 32 bits.
+For example, the Pentium Pro processor is a 32-bit processor, with 32-bit registers and instructions that manipulate 32-bit quantities, but has an 36-bit external address bus, allowing more than 4 GB of memory to be accessed, and a 64-bit external data bus, allowing more efficient prefetch of instructions and data.
+Likewise, the PowerPC 604 is a 32-bit machine with a 64-bit external data bus.